Compassionate Leadership: How to Learn and Grow as an Empathetic Leader

-Over the past few years, I have concentrated a great deal on what makes a good leader.
-When you contemplate a great leader in your life, who is the first person that comes into your mind?
-What style of leadership do they practise?
+Over the past few years, I’ve reflected on what makes a truly great leader.
+One exercise I often recommend is this: When you think of a great leader in your life, who comes to mind?
+What style of leadership do they practice?
+How did empathy influence their approach?

 Do Leaders with Compassion Make a Difference?

-Fortunately, we can build and develop our emotional intelligence daily as we mature and experience life, our emotional intelligence increases.
-I agree with Jack Welch when he states, "No doubt, emotional intelligence is more rare than book smarts, but my experience says it is actually more important in the making of a leader.
-You just can't ignore it."
+As Jack Welch once said: “No doubt, emotional intelligence is rarer than book smarts, but my experience says it is actually more important in the making of a leader.
+You can’t ignore it.”

 Learning to Lead with Compassion

-Emotionally effective leaders practise compassion.
-There's no shortage of information and research on this topic.
-Through my work and study, I believe, as some others do, the best definition of compassion comes from Tibetan scholar Thupten Jimpa; he describes it as "The mental state endowed with a sense of concern for the suffering of others and the aspiration to see that suffering relieved."
-It has the following components:
+Tibetan scholar Thupten Jinpa defines compassion as: “The mental state endowed with a sense of concern for the suffering of others and the aspiration to see that suffering relieved.”

 • Cognitive: “I understand you.”